kamalkolisetty/kamalkolisetty/README.md

 <img src="https://github.com/kamalkolisetty/DestNotify/raw/main/x2.png" alt="DestNotify" width="260" align="left" style="margin-right:15px;"/>

 Ever been lost in travel or missed your stop while vibing to music? 🎧 That’s the problem **DestNotify** solves.
 It’s not just a simple navigation tool – it’s like having a travel buddy in your pocket.
-With **real-time location alerts**,
-you’ll never miss a stop again.
-And here’s the fun part – thanks to **Google Maps API** and **Gemini AI**,
-the app doesn’t just guide you; it whispers travel secrets along the way – where to grab tasty street food 🍔,
-what movies are trending 🎬, or even quirky local hangouts ✨.
+With **real-time location alerts**, you’ll never miss a stop again.
+And here’s the fun part – thanks to **Google Maps API** and **Gemini AI**, the app doesn’t just guide you; it whispers travel secrets along the way – where to grab tasty street food 🍔, what movies are trending 🎬, or even quirky local hangouts ✨.

+**Tech Stack:** JavaScript, PWA, Google Maps API, Gemini AI, EmailJS
 👉 Try it out here: [DestNotify Live](https://destnotify-prod-v2.netlify.app/) | [Source Code](https://github.com/kamalkolisetty/DestNotify)

 <br clear="left"/>